gupta-soham/Calculator-in-Python/README.md

 # Calculator-in-Python
-A basic while loop based calculator in python
+A basic while loop and conditionals based calculator in Python.